Federal court undercuts progressive efforts to nullify Electoral College, rules electors can vote freely

 ANALYSIS: IN DEFENSE OF THE ELECTORAL COLLEGE

 The Electoral College system is established in the Constitution.
 When voters cast a ballot for president, they are actually choosing members of the Electoral College, called electors, who are pledged to that presidential candidate.
 The electors then choose the president.
+Electors are selected by state parties at nominating conventions, and generally consist of party leaders, activists, and other luminaries.

 Democrats, who currently have a stranglehold on power in population-dense states like California and New York, have long protested the Electoral College.
 States receive electoral votes equivalent to their number of congressional districts plus senators, which allows less populous states to have more impact than they would under a popular vote system.